alvgaona/heart-sounds-segmentation/README.md

 The model has been saved for future use and can be found in [here][Net Model].

+### Publication

+The paper has been published in the Elektron Journal at the University of Buenos Aires.
+Follow this [link][Article] to read more about it.

 ### Contributors

 - Supervisor: Dr. Eng.
 Pedro David Arini